platyplus/authentication-server/README.md

 - `AUTH_PUBLIC_KEY="-----BEGIN PUBLIC KEY-----\nV02/4RJi........"`

   RSA private key used to deliver the JWK set.
+You need to escape the lines with "\n" in the variable.
 Please not that this feature is not working yet.
 If the variable is not set, it will try to use the public.pem file.

 - `AUTH_KEY_ID="<unique-id-for-this-key>"`